 You will study one foundation module in September that introduces the tools of modern finance and enhances your career development skills.

 Develop your financial base with core modules covering topics such as Empirical Finance: Methods and Applications, Financial Econometrics and Investment and Portfolio Management.
-You will also take part in a two day European trip in the Spring term.
+You will also take part in a two day International Experience Trip in the Spring term.